 In summer Romsdal Booking arranges roundtrips by bus to Trollstigen and Trollveggen, starting from, and ending up in Åndalsnes town.
 The tour operates on specific days as soon as the Trollstigen Road opens.
 The excursion lasts for about 2, 5 hours.

-From June 26 to August 20 the direct bus between Åndalsnes and Geiranger operates every day.
-The bus stops for 25 minutes in Trollstigen, so there will be time to visit the view points.
+In the high season the direct bus between Åndalsnes and Geiranger operates every day.
+The bus stops for 25 minutes in Trollstigen and 10 minutes in Ørnesvingen (the Eagle road), so there will be time to visit the view points.

 Hiking in Trollstigen

-Trollstigen is a great starting point for several hiking trials, summer and spring.
+Trollstigen is also a great starting point for several hiking trials, summer and spring.

 Bispevatnet – easy hike to a small glacial lake above Trollstigen.
 (1 hour /r).

 Kløvstien from the foot of Trollstigen and up to Trollstigen plateau.
-Steep hike in rugh terrain.
+Steep hike in rugh terrain through a uniqe, dramatic landscape.
 2 – 3 hours one way.

 Stabbeskaret to the edge of Trollveggen – Challenging hike through boulders and scree.
 But it is worth the struggle.
 What a fantastic expereince to look down the vertical mountain face at the edge of Trollveggen.
 However, for your own safety it is recommended to join a guided hike.
 3 – 4 hours one way.